This post has been syndicated by DZone.

 This command will create a Maven project in a folder named

 threadlocaltargetsource-demo with the actuator and web-related Spring Boot dependencies.
-Read on if you are interested in adding Spring Boot support using the bom approach.

 Let’s take a look at the relevant classes included in this demo application:

 This class serves as the tenant data holder.